nikosdouvlis/next-esm-test/README.md

-## Issue 2 - defining `"type": "module"` in the lib's package.json affects ESM/CJS interopability
+## Issue 2 - defining `"type": "module"` in the lib's package.json affects ESM/CJS interoperability
 This example uses the mock `currentUser` and `currentUserDefaultImport`  functions from the `mylib` package.
 Thess functions simply import `NextRequest`, `NextResponse` from `next/server` as well as `headers` from `next/headers` and simply log their runtime values.

 `currentUser` imports the helpers using the recommended approach: